SamuelPapyan/samvel_papyan_htt124_web/README.md

 # Samvel Papyan HTT124 WEB

+## Installing Packages

+To install required packages type the following command in terminal

+`` npm install ``

 ## Environment Variables

 Find .env.example file and rename it into .env and then change the variables with values which you need.